Snapshot of outcomes related to the HCPC’s education function for the 2019-20 academic year

-All figures gathered relate to work where we carried out an assessment of a programme in the 2019-20 academic year.
-This means we have adjusted all final outcomes to include those which were finalised in the following academic year, we've included these in the data set due to the timing of the assessments being carried out.
+All figures gathered for each section relate to work where we carried out an assessment of a programme in the 2019-20 academic year.
+This means we have adjusted all final outcomes to include those which were finalised in the following academic year (due to timing of the assessment carried out).

 Most sources of data count assessments carried out on an individual programme basis (rather than at case level, which in some cases, groups more than one programme within the one assessment).

 Approved programmes at academic year end

-- diversification of higher education provision through regulatory / policy changes in England and
+- Diversification of higher education provision through regulatory / policy changes in England

 Reasons for visiting programmes

-We visited programmes from 12 of the 16 professions we regulate.
-Of the 12, the top four professions are highlighted in the graph below.
-The graph reflects broader trends across a number of professions, leading to new programmes and significant changes to existing programmes.
+We visited programmes from 12 of the 15 professions we regulate.
+The top nine professions and practice areas highlighted below reflect a broader trend of sector developments having impacts across a number of professions, leading to new programmes and significant changes to those already approved with us.

-Number of programmes visited, by profession and reason for visit (top 4)
+Most visited programmes by profession and reason for visit

 Time taken to complete the approval process